nimmneun/onesheet/README.md

 // add the all the dummy rows once more, because we can =)
 $onesheet->addRows($dummyData);

-// Override column widths for columns 6, 7, 8 (column 0 ist the first!)
+// Override column widths for columns 6, 7, 8 (column 0 is the first)
 $onesheet->setFixedColumnWidths(array(5 => 10, 6 => 10, 7 => 10));

 // write everything to the specified file